 The beauty of a diamond ultimately depends on how well the diamond was cut.
 It takes a skilled craftsman to unlock the sparkle and brilliance from within a rough diamond.
-AOTC-created diamonds are hand-cut by experts in Antwerp to the highest industry standards, in order to maximize the beauty of the diamonds.
+Our diamonds are hand-cut by experts in North America and Antwerp to the highest industry standards, in order to maximize the beauty of the diamonds.
 The delicate balance of brilliance, luster, light refraction, multiple reflections, color dispersion and scintillation make up the allure of a diamond.
 In this regard, all diamonds–mined and grown–are man-made.

 There are three primary characteristics that make up the beauty of a cut diamond: